-Wayfinding refers to information systems that provide people with directions or spatial understanding to guide them through an environment.
+Wayfinding refers to information systems that provide people with directions or spatial understanding that will guide them through an environment.
 The directions are often displayed on signs but they can also be provided via e.g., supergraphics or visual elements like coloured lines on the floor, via technological devices providing verbal or visual directions, or via tactile elements like raised patterns on floors or walls.
-Architectural elements that can be used to guide user flows are also important to consider.
+Architectural elements that aim to guide user flows are also relevant.

 Want to know more?

-Most of us have experienced standing utterly confused in the lobby of a hospital, in an airport terminal or a large public space, looking for information.
-We know where to go to – we might have the number of a specific hospital ward or a gate – but how do we get there?
+Most of us have experienced standing utterly confused in the lobby of a hospital, an airport terminal or a large public space looking for information.
+We know where we want to go – we might have the number of a specific hospital ward or a gate – but how do we get there?

-Wayfinding is of particular importance in places like these because they are large and complex spaces which makes them harder to navigate.
-The more complex the space is the more people need guidance to navigate with confidence.
+Wayfinding is of particular importance in places like these because they are large and complex spaces, which are hard to navigate.
+The more complex the space, the more guidance is needed in order to navigate with confidence.

 The knowledge behind our wayfinding design

 Designing wayfinding systems that empower users to independently and confidently navigate spaces requires a deep knowledge of how people think and act when finding their way.
-By applying a profound understanding of how human beings orientate themselves and navigate we are able to design wayfinding strategies that encourage people to easily and intuitively find their way – irrespective of their capabilities – and leaving no one behind.
+By applying a profound understanding of how human beings find their bearings and navigate, we are able to design wayfinding strategies that encourage people to easily and intuitively find their way – irrespective of their capabilities – and leaving no one behind.

 In the following sections we will elaborate on some of the main points to think about when designing spaces as well as wayfinding to aid orientation.